 Social enterprises are emerging as the promising “middle” sector between the traditional worlds of government, non-profits and business.
 They help to address social concerns and play a critical role in solving social problems.
 Social enterprises seek to be financially sustainable through business models.
-As social needs become increasingly complex in light of shrinking government budgets and rapidly evolving communities, social enterprises are emerging as self-sustaining businesses with effective methods of meeting social needs.
+As social challenges become increasingly complex in light of shrinking government budgets and rapidly evolving communities, social enterprises are emerging as self-sustaining businesses with effective methods of meeting social needs.

 With commercially sustainable solutions, they provide income, goods and services where they are needed and build up inclusive communities.
 Such an approach is aligned to the roots of DBS Foundation and DBS Bank as the former development bank of Singapore, and our strengths in serving the SME sector.

-DBS Foundation works with social enterprises in Singapore, India, Indonesia, China, Taiwan and Hong Kong.
 By championing social entrepreneurship, the Foundation focuses on building a more inclusive society so that those at society’s margins can enjoy productive and rewarding lives.

-We demonstrate commitment to social enterprises by providing banking solutions tailored to their needs as well as engaging them as our business partners for events and activities.
+We demonstrate commitment to social enterprises by providing banking solutions tailored to their specific needs as well as engaging them as our business partners for events and activities.

 The DBS Social Enterprise Package presents social enterprises with access to virtually free banking services.
 Social enterprises can open an account with a zero-minimum balance, enjoy free transactions and fee waivers allowing more flexibility.
 A business loan component was also added to the banking package, offering unsecured loans to social enterprises at preferential rate, providing the much-needed capital support.